 Real Treats.
 Happy Bodies

 p.s worried about the calories? the saturated fats in coconut?
-Coconut fat doesn’t store in the body.
-The body loves to convert it straight to energy, so unless you’re a totally sedentary person, you won’t find coconut ending up on your hips!
+The body loves to convert coconut fat straight to energy, so unless you’re a sedentary person which doesn’t do anyone any favours, you won’t find coconut fat ending up on your hips!
 Further on the subject of saturated fat there’s good quality and bad.
 Quality fats such as coconut oil and grass fed animal, pasture raised animal fat, are not only good for you, but are essential to the function of our brains and bodies in general.
-Happiest of happy days to all of that, and now get going and make your treats
+They help you uptake your fat soluble vitamins A, E, D and K which in turn help you retain minerals from food – Nature has a plan.
+It’s best we stick to it rather than believing that old fashioned foods contribute to modern disease epidemics.
+Happiest of happy days to all of that, and now get going and make your treats 🙂

 Chocolate Coconut Shards Recipe